danielthatcher/spydom/README.md

 # Spydom
 Spydom is a scanner that automates Chrome headless to load a list of web pages.
-Information such as `postmessage` and `hashchange` listeners and generated HTML, is then extracted from these pages, and tasks such as taking screenshots are performed against each page.
+Information, such as `postmessage` and `hashchange` listeners and generated HTML, is then extracted from these pages, and tasks such as taking screenshots are performed against each page.

 ## Usage
 For its most basic usage, spydom can be be run using